PennyLaneAI/pennylane/.github/CONTRIBUTING.md

 What to help with the repository itself?
 There are several different avenues for that:

-- **Good first issues 🐣** - Don't know where to start?
-Take a look at our ["good first issue 🐣" label](https://github.com/PennyLaneAI/pennylane/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%3Ahatching_chick%3A%22).
+- **Good first issues** - Don't know where to start?
+Take a look at our ["good first issue" label](https://github.com/PennyLaneAI/pennylane/contribute).
 Issues with this label *should* require less expertise and contain fewer tricky bits.
 If the issue ends up trickier than we assumed, you can start a conversation on the issue page or open up a "Work in Progress" PR to ask for help.

 - **Documentation**- If you would like to add to our documentation or suggest improvements/changes, let us know or submit a pull request directly.
 Even Pull Requests fixing rendering issues, grammar, or a broken code example can help us.
 Take a look at the [documentation guide](https://pennylane.readthedocs.io/en/stable/development/guide/documentation.html) for more specifics.